 When we think about the skills required for just about any role, it’s only natural to first think about technical abilities.
 A musician must know how to play an instrument.
 A translator must be fluent in at least two languages.
 Most of the time, these so-called “hard skills” really do paint the picture for what any given role is all about.

-But what makes product management so interesting is that, unlike most professions, technical skills often take a back seat.
+But what makes the product manager’s job so interesting is that, unlike most professions, technical skills often take a back seat.
 It’s one of very few fields where hard skills are nuanced from case to case, while soft skills remain consistent.

 Not convinced?
 Look no further than these 4 essential product management skills we wrote about in a previous post.
 You guessed it, they’re all soft skills.